 With the UV coverage, we can also estimate the electron density using the \niv$\lambda \lambda 1483, 1486$ doublet, whose narrow component is resolved in the VLT/VIMOS spectrum.
 Assuming $T_e \approx 1.5\times 10^4$ K, the density derived from [\niv$\lambda 1483$/\niv$\lambda 1486$ is $n_e = 5.0\pm 1.0 \times 10^5~{\rm cm^{-3}}$, consistent with the limit obtained by \citet{raiter2010}.
 Increasing $T_e$ would increase the estimate for $n_e$ as well.
 For example, the electron density becomes $n_e = 6.1\pm 1.3 \times 10^5~{\rm cm^{-3}}$ at $T_e \approx 2\times 10^4$ K. The density probed by \niv\ lines is two orders of magnitudes higher than that probed by \ariv\ and \sii\ lines, implying the narrow components of the high ionization UV lines likely originate from a more central and denser region in the NLR.
 We note that there is an uncertainty associated with the continuum model for the VIMOS spectrum.
 By adopting a stellar continuum model, \citet{barchiesi2023} obtained a higher ratio for [\niv$\lambda 1483$/\niv$\lambda 1486$, which corresponds to a density of $n_e = 2.5^{+1.0}_{-0.7} \times 10^5~{\rm cm^{-3}}$ at $T_e \approx 1.5\times 10^4$ K. Still, in our case the underlying continuum is likely better constrained as it is constructed from the high S/N PRISM spectrum.
-In addition, the existence of a strong BLR component in emission lines indicates the UV continuum is likely dominated by AGN emission.